Lev Karakhan: Arrest and execution

 On May 3, 1937, during the Great Purge, Karakhan was recalled to Moscow, on the pretext that he was to be appointed Ambassador to the USA, and arrested.
 He was reputedly severely tortured.
 On 2 June, while in the hands of the NKVD, he 'confessed' that he been part of a conspiracy with Marshal Tukhachevsky and other Red Army commanders, who were plotting a war with Nazi Germany, that the Soviet Union would lose.
 The officers he named were shot nine days later.
 On 20 December 1937, it was announced in Pravda that he was one of a group of 'spies, bourgeois nationalist and terrorists', headed by Avel Yenukidze, who had been tried on 16 December, had confessed and been executed.
 When the archives were opened after the collapse of the Soviet Union, it emerged that the date was false.
 Karakhan was actually sentenced to death by the Military Collegium of the Supreme Court on September 20, 1937, and was shot on the same day.

-He was mentioned repeatedly during the last of the Moscow Moscow show trials, in March 1938, when it was alleged that he was a German spy, who acted as a liaison between the Nazis and anti-soviet conspirators.
+He was mentioned repeatedly during the last of the Moscow show trials, in March 1938, when it was alleged that he was a German spy, who acted as a liaison between the Nazis and anti-soviet conspirators.
 The main defendants, Nikolai Bukharin and Alexei Rykov, denied knowing that he was a spy.
 The entire trial was officially discredited in 1988, and the defendants were posthumously cleared of the charges.

 Karakhan was posthumously rehabilitated in December 1956.